Coronavirus updates: France reports one more death | DW | 26.02.2020

 All updates in Universal Coordinated Time (UTC/GMT).

-09:15 France reports the first death of a French citizen, bringing the total in the country to 17.
+09:15 France reports the first death of a French citizen.
+There are 17 cases in total in France and this is the second death on French soil.

 08:35 German airliner Lufthansa said they will freeze hiring and cut costs over coronavirus.